Travel Funding Committee

 4. Application deadlines.
 The committee will consider Travel Request Forms received by each of the deadlines below.
 The committee will meet after each deadline to determine the distribution of funds, subject to the availability of funds at that time.
 Because the availability of funds at the time of the spring deadline is unpredictable, faculty are urged to submit requests for travel funding by the fall deadline if possible.

-Applications may be submitted by the fall deadline for travel during the 2012-13 academic year (no later than August 15, 2013).
+Applications may be submitted by the fall deadline for travel during the 2016-17 academic year.
 Because of the new 60/120-day reimbursement policy, travel before October 1 may be taxed.

 5. In the case of travel prior to application deadline, faculty should be sure to save all relevant receipts, and enter the exact amounts on the Travel Request Form.